Blast kills two at Antwerp refinery, gasoline unit shut

 "The explosion occurred in a steam system of a gasoline producing unit," Total said in an emailed statement.

-There was no fire, nor any release of hydrocarbons into the atmosphere, the French oil company said.
+There was no fire, nor any release of hydrocarbons into the atmosphere, the French oil company said, adding that the situation was now under control.

 Industry intelligence firm Genscape said the 57,500 barrel per day (bpd) gasoline hydrotreater was shut at 1402 GMT shortly after the explosion.